Traditional Armenian food – 45 Armenian dishes you must try now

 Mahleb is a spice made from the seeds of a species of small wild cherry that is ground and used in many middle eastern dishes, particularly a lamb tagine.
 But mahleb is dominantly used in sweet dishes.
 The flavour is a combination of cherry rose and almond but it does have a bitter aftertaste.
 In baking, it adds that certain flavour that no one can identify.

-Nope not Japanese but a traditional Armenia dish Mikado cake is a multi-layered chocolate cake with its thin layers held together with a caramel buttercream icing and topped with shaved chocolate.
+Nope not Japanese but a traditional Armenian dish Mikado cake is a multi-layered chocolate cake with its thin layers held together with caramel buttercream icing and topped with shaved chocolate.

 Soorj – Armenian Coffee

-Matsnaprtosh is a traditional cold Armenian drink that uses matsun combined with cucumbers and dill with salt and other herbs that is diluted with water and served in a glass.
+Matsnaprtosh is a traditional cold Armenian drink that uses matsun (cold fermented milk) combined with cucumbers and dill with salt and other herbs that is diluted with water and served in a glass.

 The dish can also be turned into a cold soup to which is added boiled potatoes, green onions, radishes, bulgur, mint, and cilantro.
 This is a refreshing soup on a very hot day.